In most cases, I would say yes. Whilst I can't promise

 What

-and is on a drip, as happened to Thomas.
+and is on intravenous fluids (a drip) at the vet's, as happened to Thomas.
 Many cats have horrendous bloodwork at

 diagnosis, or may experience a sudden crisis after having CKD for a while,